The Stefan problem and free targets of optimal Brownian martingale transport: Introduction

+{\red It should be mentioned that most of the methods in this paper carry over to diffusions with uniformly elliptic generators, thus more general type Stefan problems; Brownian motion corresponds to the Laplacian, and more generally uniformly elliptic operators generate continuous Markov processes.
+For instance our results can be extended to Riemannian manifolds and Laplace-Beltrami operators.
+More interestingly, our method is robust enough that in an ongoing work in progress \cite{CKKN23} we treat the non-local Stefan problem, extending the Laplacian to the fractional Laplacian, where even the more stable problem $(St_2)$ is not well understood.}

 The main results in this paper appear rather surprising, given the lack of understanding in the literature on multi-dimensional solutions of $(St_1)$.
 In a subsequent work, we will further develop our method to extend well-posedness theory for $(St_1)$ to more general initial boundaries.
-Also, the connection (Remark~\ref{rmk:universality-PDE}) between $(St_1)$ and $(St_2)$ that we find in this paper seems to be unexpected, and understanding this connection at a more physical level, is an interesting open problem.
-It would also be interesting to understand the physics behind why type (I) corresponds to freezing and type (II) to melting.
+Also, the connection (Remark~\ref{rmk:universality-PDE}) between $(St_1)$ and $(St_2)$ that we find in this paper through the universality result (Theorem~\ref{thm:universality}) seems to be unexpected, and understanding this connection at a more physical level, is an interesting open problem.
+It would also be interesting to understand the physics behind why type (I) corresponds to the supercooled unstable Stefan and type (II) to the usual stable Stefan problem.

 In this paper our method for finding the optimal target $\nu$ is solely based on optimizing with probability measures.
-We do not consider duality which is a powerful tool for understanding optimal Brownian stopping, though we heavily rely on the results from \cite{PDE19} that are obtained via solving the dual problem of the fixed target case, to find the barrier set of the optimal stoping time.
+Here we do not consider duality which is a powerful tool for understanding optimal Brownian stopping, though we heavily rely on the results from \cite{PDE19} that are obtained via solving the dual problem of the fixed target case, to find the barrier set of the optimal stoping time.
 Our free target problem gives a new aspect to the duality that we will discuss in a subsequent work.